hijonathan/PartnerDocs/preview.md

 #### Methods

 - `new EagerPreview({options})` - Construct a new preview object.
 See [Options](#Options) below.
-- `render()` - Render the preview iframe into the specified container.
-Must be called for the preview to be visible.
 - `inject({options})` - Inject the provided CSS, JS or HTML into the page being previewed.
 Note that you must reinject after the `navigate` event if you wish your files to appear on every page the user previews.
 - `navigate(url)` - Navigate the previewed page to the specified URL